planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Other status effects exist to vex characters aside from the usual Staggered and Fallen conditions.
 Most are awful but temporary, lasting until their source is removed or addressed.
 Record them on the upper right-hand corner of the character sheet in the “Other Status” box until then.

 -   **Blinded**: Cannot see or perform tasks reliant on sight, such as reading.
-Other Checks less reliant on sight are at +3 Difficulty.
+Other Checks less reliant on sight are at -3D.
 Others may use Sneak against them as if they have Cover.
 -   **Deafened**: cannot perform hearing-related tasks, like listening to speech or music.
 A Sign language or lip-reading CONCEPT may make up for this.
 Others may use Sneak against them as if they have Cover.
 -   **Encumbered**: Every carrying more gear weight than their carry step allows.
 Take a -1D POISE Check penalty each time Load Step is exceeded.
 If the penalty equals their POISE, they are Incapacitated.
 -   **Incapacitated**: unconscious or paralyzed.
 A safer version of Fallen.
 POISE drops to zero and they lose their Action.